-You’re going to be in close confines and RVing requires lots of teamwork so there’s not much room for personal space.
+You’re going to be in pretty close confines and RVing requires lots of teamwork so there’s not much room for personal space.
 Luckily my sister and I have spent many family holidays to France in the back of a 1970s VW camper van so we’ve got plenty of experience.

-It’s also a digital detox away from TVs, computers and phones.
-Well unless you’re a blogger.
-Fellow internet addicts can get their fix with a portable wifi device that works off the phone signal.
-But in larger parks like Algonquin and Lake Superior the signal doesn’t stretch into the park so you’ll have to have an enforced technology sabbatical.
-Which leaves more time to spend outside.
+Exploring Canada by RV is also a digital detox, away from TVs, computers and phones.
+Internet addicts can get their fix with a portable wifi device that works off phone signal.
+But in large parks like Algonquin the signal doesn’t stretch far into the park so you’ll have to have an enforced technology sabbatical.
+Leaving more time to spend outside.

-Isn’t RVing for retirees?
+Isn’t RVing just for retirees?

 Canada and the US have a real RV culture.
-People retire, sell their houses, buy a big RV and drive south for winter and north for summer, travelling for as long as they can.
-So I was expecting that as two women in our 30s we’d be a bit of an unusual sight around the campsites.
+People retire, sell up, buy a big RV and drive south for winter and north for summer, travelling as long as they can.
+So I was expecting that two British women in our 30s would be an unusual sight around the campsites.

-How do I plan my itinerary?
+How do I plan my Canada RV itinerary?

 Where to start?
 Coastal drives, cross-country, mountains, National Parks – the choices are endless.
-It might be tempting to wing it and see where you end up, but the best campsites get booked up, especially in summer, at weekends and in popular areas like the Rockies.
-So it’s a good idea to plan your route and book your overnight stays in advance.
+It might be tempting to wing it and see where you end up, but the best campsites get booked up, especially at weekends, in popular areas like the Rockies and during the summer months.
+So it’s a good idea to plan your route and book overnight stays in advance.

 What facilities do campsites have?

-You’re also likely to get a full hookup where you can connect your power, water and sewage from your pitch.
-But most of the time we were in Provincial Park campgrounds which were a bit more back to nature.
-There was usually a reception where you’d check in and could stock up on ice and firewood.
+You’re also more likely to get a full hookup where you can connect your power, water and sewage lines directly from your pitch.
+But most of the time we stayed in Provincial Park campgrounds which were more ‘back to nature’.
+There was usually a reception building where you check in and can stock up on ice and firewood.

-When you arrive into a campsite your pitch will either be ‘pull-through’ where you can drive straight into it or you’ll have to reverse in.
-RVs aren’t the easiest things to reverse as your visibility is limited in the mirrors, so we found it easier for me to get out and shout out directions (seasoned RVers recommend a walkie talkie if you’re going to be doing this a lot).
+When you arrive into a campsite your pitch will either be ‘pull-through’ – where you can drive straight in – or you’ll have to reverse in.
+RVs aren’t the easiest things to reverse as visibility is limited in the mirrors, so we found it easier for me to get out of the vehicle and shout directions (seasoned RVers recommend a walkie talkie if you’re doing this a lot).

-What about the dreaded waste disposal?
+What about the dreaded RV waste disposal?

-Some sites have a hookup for the sewage pipe where you can leave it connected all the time.
-But in all of ours you had to empty the tank at the site’s dumping station.
-A control panel inside the RV tells you how full the tanks are and you can go for a few days without emptying, but it does weigh you down and being heavier means you get through more fuel.
+Some sites have a hookup for the sewage pipe where you can leave it connected.
+But on all of our campsites you had to empty the tank at the site’s dumping station.
+A control panel inside the RV tells you how full the tanks are.
+You can go for a few days without emptying them, but it does weigh you down and being heavier means you get through more fuel.

-First buy some heavy duty rubber gloves (we kept ours in a plastic bag in the storage compartment beneath the RV) and second get some tank cleaner/deodoriser tablets to make things smell a bit sweeter.
-You can also pay a supplement not to have to empty the tank when you return the RV which is worth it if you’re in a bit of a hurry on the last day like we were.
+First buy some heavy duty rubber gloves (we kept ours in a plastic bag in the storage compartment under the RV) and second get some tank cleaner/deodoriser tablets to make things smell a bit sweeter.
+You can also pay a supplement not to have to empty the tank when you return the RV to the depot, which is worth it if you’re in a hurry on the last day.

 What do I need to pack?

-If you go out for the day and you realise you should’ve worn an extra jumper or need your coat or suncream, then it’s all there with you.
-But if you’re flying internationally you’re not going to want to carry pillows, towels, saucepans and crockery with you (the kitchen sink is already included!).
+If you go out for the day and realise you should’ve worn an extra jumper or need a coat or suncream, it’s all there with you.
+But if you’re flying internationally you’re not going to want to carry pillows, towels, saucepans and crockery with you (the kitchen sink is included!).

 Cruise Canada offer a couple of different equipment kits.
-We had a provisioning kit ($100) which included cutlery, crockery, pots and pans, kettle, knives and a chopping board, plus extras like a torch and a broom.
-Then there’s a personal kit ($55 per person) with towels, a pillow and duvet.
-Nights can get cold though so you might want to bring or buy a blanket and pack some thermal PJs – I ended up keeping a fleece and a pair of socks next to the bed so I could add extra layers during the night if I started to get cold.
+We had a provisioning kit ($125) which included cutlery, crockery, pots and pans, a kettle, can opener, knives and chopping board, plus extras like a torch and broom.
+There’s also a personal kit ($75 per person) with towels, a pillow and duvet.
+It’s a good idea to reserve these kits in advance.

-Being outside so much does mean you’re exposed to a few creepy crawlies.
-Canadian mosquitoes can be vicious, especially in summer, so it’s a good idea to pack mozzie repellent and bite cream, and pick up some citronella candles or mosquito coils.
-Cover up your arms and legs at dusk and you can also get clothing that’s impregnated with repellent to keep them away.
+Being outside means you’re exposed to a few creepy crawlies.
+Canadian mosquitoes can be vicious, especially in the summer, so it’s a good idea to pack mosquito repellent* and bite cream, and pick up citronella candles or mosquito coils*.
+Cover up your arms and legs up at dusk and you can also get clothing impregnated with repellent to keep them away.

 Where to next?